dart-lang/language/working/0723-static-extensions/feature-specification.md

 the type arguments (inferred or provided) of the fully resolved invocation substituted for the type parameters of `E`.

-#### Type inference for constructor references with no provided type arguments.
+#### Type inference for constructor tearoffs with no provided type arguments.

-Consider a constructor reference of the form `C.name`, where `E.name` is the fully resolved reference to the constructor.
+Consider a constructor tearoff of the form `C.name` or `C`, where `E.name` is the fully resolved target of the constructor.

-*In the case that the reference does not correspond to a reference to a constructor declared in an extension, there is no fully resolved reference and this section does not apply.*
+*In the case that the tearoff does not correspond to a reference to a constructor declared in an extension, there is no fully resolved reference and this section does not apply.*

-Type inference for such a reference is done by performing inference on the fully resolved reference `E.name` as defined in a subsequent section, using the same downwards context as the original expression.
+Type inference for such a tearoff is done by performing inference on the tearoff `E.name` as defined in a subsequent section, using the same downwards context as the original expression.

 *Inference serves to find the type arguments (if any) that are missing from the fully resolved reference.
 These arguments are what are